 In keeping with the principles of liberal arts education, the mission of the sociology program is to lead students in exploring the relationships between individuals, groups, social institutions, and culture, to facilitate the development of skills necessary for the study and critical analysis of these relationships from the perspective of Christian faith, and to develop a community of scholars who have a solid grasp of social theory and research, and who are prepared to systematically confront social problems and enact change at all levels of society.

-- Develop sociological perspective on human behavior and the social order, including social structures and institutional practices, that empowers them to act in response to the scriptural mandate to work for peace and justice.
+PLO 5: Gain a sociological perspective on human behavior and the social order—including social structures and institutional practices—that empowers them to act in response to the Scriptural mandate to work for peace and justice.

 As a strong liberal arts major, sociology provides several options for students who complete their B.A. degree.